neondatabase/website/content/docs/guides/vercel.md

 2. Select the **Integrations** page.
 3. Find the Vercel integration under the **Manage** heading, and click **Manage**.
 4. In the **Vercel integration** drawer, select the environment variables you require.
 5. Click **Save changes**.
-Your variable selection is saved and will be applied to your Vercel project on your next deployment.
+Your variable selection is saved to your Vercel project and will be applied on your next deployment.
+Viewing your new variable selection in Vercel may require refreshing your project's **Environment Variables** page.

 <Admonition type="note" title="Notes">
 - Clicking **Redeploy** in Vercel does not apply variable changes made in Neon to your Vercel project.
 This only occurs with your next deployment.